ASGRC 522 Financial Code

 3. The daily administrative responsibility for the proper management of the 522 Fund shall lie with the Dean of Campus Life.

-5. The Student Life Program Specialist II shall inform the Finance Committee of the current status of the 522 budgets upon request.
-The Finance Committee Chair will share the entire 522 budget to senate.
+5. The Student Life Program Specialist II shall inform the Finance Committee Chair who will share the entire 522 Budget to the ASGRC Senate.

 Section 2 – Revenue Estimates